Fishrock123/io.js/doc/api/repl.markdown

     alias iojs="env NODE_NO_READLINE=1 rlwrap iojs"

+By default, the REPL will persist history between `iojs` REPL sessions by saving to a `.node_repl_history` file in the user's home directory.
+This can be disabled by setting the environment variable `NODE_REPL_HISTORY=""`.

 The built-in repl (invoked by running `iojs` or `iojs -i`) may be controlled via the following environment variables:

- - `NODE_REPL_HISTORY_FILE` - if given, must be a path to a user-writable, user-readable file.
-When a valid path is given, persistent history support is enabled: REPL history will persist across `iojs` repl sessions.
+ - `NODE_REPL_HISTORY` - if given, must be a path to a user-writable, user-readable file.
+When a valid path is given, persistent REPL history will be saved to the specified file rather than `.node_repl_history` in the user's home directory.
+Setting this value to `""` will disable persistent REPL history.
  - `NODE_REPL_HISTORY_SIZE` - defaults to `1000`.
-In conjunction with
-   `NODE_REPL_HISTORY_FILE`, controls how many lines of history will be persisted.
+Controls how many lines of
+   history will be persisted if history is available.
 Must be a positive number.
  - `NODE_REPL_MODE` - may be any of `sloppy`, `strict`, or `magic`.
 Defaults to `magic`, which will automatically run "strict mode only" statements in strict mode.